 How to install and activate your eSIM step by step

 The general process is simple.
-First, confirm that your phone is compatible (most iPhones from XS and recent mid-to-high-end Androids are).
+First, confirm that your phone is compatible (most iPhones from XS onwards and recent mid-to-high-end Androids are).
 Then follow these steps:

 - Purchase the plan and receive the QR code in your email.